-Pilots who are looking to move up in the world of unmanned aerial vehicles might want to have a look at the S1000, and, implicitly, our DJI S1000 review.
-While you might have to register it in certain jurisdictions, many users have said that it’s a great drone to purchase after you’ve gotten some experience under your belt because of the sheer lifting power.
+Pilots who are looking to move up in the world of unmanned aerial vehicles might want to have a look at the DJI S1000, and, implicitly, our DJI S1000 review.
+While you might have to register it in certain jurisdictions, it’s a great drone to purchase after you’ve gotten some experience under your belt, because of its sheer lifting power.
+DJI S1000 is a drone for advanced users, designed for highly professional aerial photography and cinematography.
+Read on our DJI S1000 drone review to learn more about DJI S1000 features, frame, flight time, accessories, assembly, and more.

 DJI S1000 Drone Main Specs